Milkamuh/survBot/README.md

 version: 0.2

-survBot is a small program used to track station quality channels of DSEBRA stations via PowBox output over SOH channels by analysing contents of a Seiscomp3 datapath.
+survBot is a small program used to track station quality channels of DSEBRA stations via PowBox output over SOH channels by analyzing contents of a Seiscomp data archive.

 ## Requirements